SpiralDevelopment/RSI-divergence-detector/README.md

 **RSI divergence detector finds regular/hidden bullish and bearish divergences for given data**

-The underlying algorithm of this project has been used to detect RSI divergences for some top coins on Binance and post the results here on [Twitter](https://twitter.com/rsindicator) and here on [Telegram](https://t.me/relative_strength_index)
+The underlying algorithm of this project has been used to detect and post RSI divergence signals for some top coins on Binance here on [Twitter](https://twitter.com/rsindicator) and here on [Telegram](https://t.me/relative_strength_index)

 ## Usage